 Most of them are male-female shared rooms, and sleeping bags are used.
 Most facilities are exempt from commercial inn legislation for not providing bedding.

 Prices are cheaper than inns, guesthouses and hostels, sometimes even zero.
 Some restaurants and souvenir shops allow you to stay overnight if eating or shopping.
 These houses are mostly found in Hokkaido.

 Tankin Chintai - Weekly Mansion

-Other Japanese Accommodation
+Other Japanese Accommodations

-My experience with Cheap Accommodation
+My Experience with Cheap Accommodation

-We recommend reading our article talking about the cheap accommodation in Japan.
-I hope you enjoyed this great guide!
-If you liked it, share it with friends and leave your comments.
+Hope you enjoyed this great guide!
+If you liked it, share it with your friends and leave your comments.